 I've made a lot of new friends within the UK country scene and love the camaraderie involved within the country family.

 I often take video's at gigs with the permission of the acts and I hope I can help promote the acts in any way I can.

 Hey!!
-My name is Rachel and I am so excited to start working with Forever British Country.
-I have recently finished my Master’s degree in Biomedical Sciences and Translational medicine and have my heart set of a career in research however, I would never get through my day without listening to country music.
+My name is Rachel and I am so excited to be working with Forever British Country.
+I am currently mid-way through my PhD in Neuroscience, and whilst my full-time job has a major focus on research and science, I could not get through the day without listening to country music.
 I began listening to country music about 7 years ago.
 They were playing Rascal Flatts in the Church I was attending at the time and immediately fell in love with their style.
 From then, I found Carrie Underwood and was ecstatic when I realised she was coming to London – this was the first ever Country2Country Music Festival.

 Music is more than just a sound to me, it is about the lyrical content and how it makes me feel.
 I think that’s why I resonate with country music so much.
 I love the sound but I also love getting lost in the stories that artists create with their music.
-When I met my boyfriend Danny McMahon, I began to help him with his songwriting, management and bookings.
-It was then that I realised I wasn’t just a fan of music – I wanted to be involved in the process.
-We have booked a number of shows together and also got the awesome opportunity to go to Nashville to do some songwriting.
-I have loved every moment of this process and want to continue helping artists in the UK country music scene grow.
+From the moment I stepped foot into the UK country music scene, I have loved every moment, watching the UK scene grow.
+In 2019, I started my own management company, and have been fortunate to work with many UK, European and US artists, touring across the globe.
+I now run Scarlet River PR, a UK-based PR company.

 This is why I wanted to work with Forever British Country.
 They have an incredible motivation for ensuring the success of UK artists and only want the best for them.
 They are an incredibly heartfelt and friendly group of people and only have more success to achieve in the future.